All About Cervicogenic Tension HeadachesBy Nigel Chua

 - be able to sense if there is a headache coming soon

-all to pre-empt to reduce the intensity and duration of the headache.
+This can help to reduce the intensity and duration of headaches.

-headaches and good news is that it can be treated with physiotherapy, whereas the main
+The cervicogenic headache is one of the common type of headaches.
+The good news is that it can be treated with physiotherapy, whereas the main treatment for migraines is medication.

 - mostly one-sided (half) throbbing head pain